Ruben-GA/esx_toro_sheriff/README.md

 # Legal
 ### License
+esx_toro_sheriff was made by modifying this script:

   esx_policejob - police script for ESX

   Copyright (C) 2015-2020 Jérémie N'gadi

   This program Is free software: you can redistribute it And/Or modify it under the terms Of the GNU General Public License As published by the Free Software Foundation, either version 3 Of the License, Or (at your option) any later version.

   This program Is distributed In the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty Of MERCHANTABILITY Or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License For more details.

   You should have received a copy Of the GNU General Public License along with this program.
 If Not, see http://www.gnu.org/licenses/.

+Therefore we adhere to the same licenses and conditions (Free software under GNU GPL)